kaiachain/kips/KIPs/kip-xxx.md

    - New staking mechanism through CLDEX liquidity provision

-Same as the voting power, the 5M staked KAIA in CnStaking is required to be eligible for validator to propose blocks.
+Similar to voting power requirements, validators must maintain at least 5M KAIA staked in CnStaking to be eligible to propose blocks.
-The total effective staked amount for each validator is calculated as:
+The total effective staked amount for staking rewards distribution is calculated as:

 ```
 totalEffectiveStakedKAIA = staked KAIA in CnStaking + staked KAIA in CLDEX